 - The main campus is home to the Landon Fitness Center.
 This state of the art facility features modern Cybex cardiovascular equipment including treadmills, elliptical trainers, stair climbers, and recumbent and upright bikes.
 In addition, it is equipped with a complete line of Cybex plate-loaded resistance training machines, and a full gamut of free weights, including squat/power racks and Smith machines.

 - The Penafort outdoor recreational pool is available to University members yearlong.
 An ample terrace area serves as leisure space to catch some sun and socialize.

 - The lighted, outdoor tennis center boasts six well-surfaced tennis courts, six 3-wall racquetball courts and two full courts for basketball.

 There is also a full-sized recreational field, athletic fields and a sand volleyball pit.

 - The Monsignor William Barry Memorial Library is located in the center of the beautiful Miami Shores campus.
 The Library is named in loving memory of Monsignor William Barry, one of the founders of Barry University.
 The extensive Library research collections include more than 950,000 physical items, over 40,000 print and on-line journal subscriptions, and several thousand on-line books and streaming video resources.

-- The Division of Student Services includes Campus Ministry, Career Services, Center for Student Involvement, Counseling and Psychological Services, Disability Services, International and Multicultural Program and much, much more.
+- The Division of Mission and Student Engagement includes Campus Ministry, Career Services, Office of Student Life, Counseling and Psychological Services, Accessibility Services, International and Multicultural Program and much, much more.